Artificial intelligence: Health and medicine

-The application of AI in medicine and medical research has the potential to increase patient care and quality of life.
-Through the lens of the Hippocratic Oath, medical professionals are ethically compelled to use AI, if applications can more accurately diagnose and treat patients.

-For medical research, AI is an important tool for processing and integrating big data.
-This is particularly important for organoid and tissue engineering development which use microscopy imaging as a key technique in fabrication.
-It has been suggested that AI can overcome discrepancies in funding allocated to different fields of research.
-New AI tools can deepen the understanding of biomedically relevant pathways.
-For example, AlphaFold 2 (2021) demonstrated the ability to approximate, in hours rather than months, the 3D structure of a protein.
+AlphaFold 2 (2021) demonstrated the ability to approximate, in hours rather than months, the 3D structure of a protein.
 In 2023, it was reported that AI-guided drug discovery helped find a class of antibiotics capable of killing two different types of drug-resistant bacteria.
 In 2024, researchers used machine learning to accelerate the search for Parkinson's disease drug treatments.
 Their aim was to identify compounds that block the clumping, or aggregation, of alpha-synuclein (the protein that characterises Parkinson's disease).
 They were able to speed up the initial screening process ten-fold and reduce the cost by a thousand-fold.

-Games
+A 2026 Nature article titled "Dozens of AI disease-prediction models were trained on dubious data" highlighted the use of unreliable data being used to train AI medical prediction models for stroke and diabetes in 125 research articles.
+Evidence suggested some of the AI tools that were developed on unreliable data had been used on patients, although it was not clear if there were adverse outcomes.

+Gaming

 Game playing programs have been used since the 1950s to demonstrate and test AI's most advanced techniques.
 Deep Blue became the first computer chess-playing system to beat a reigning world chess champion, Garry Kasparov, on 11 May 1997.
 In 2011, in a Jeopardy! quiz show exhibition match, IBM's question answering system, Watson, defeated the two greatest Jeopardy! champions, Brad Rutter and Ken Jennings, by a significant margin.
 In March 2016, AlphaGo won 4 out of 5 games of Go in a match with Go champion Lee Sedol, becoming the first computer Go-playing system to beat a professional Go player without handicaps.
 Then, in 2017, it defeated Ke Jie, who was the best Go player in the world.
 Other programs handle imperfect-information games, such as the poker-playing program Pluribus.
 DeepMind developed increasingly generalistic reinforcement learning models, such as with MuZero, which could be trained to play chess, Go, or Atari games.
 In 2019, DeepMind's AlphaStar achieved grandmaster level in StarCraft II, a particularly challenging real-time strategy game that involves incomplete knowledge of what happens on the map.
 In 2021, an AI agent competed in a PlayStation Gran Turismo competition, winning against four of the world's best Gran Turismo drivers using deep reinforcement learning.
 In 2024, Google DeepMind introduced SIMA, a type of AI capable of autonomously playing nine previously unseen open-world video games by observing screen output, as well as executing short, specific tasks in response to natural language instructions.